imranhsayed/gatsby-wordpress-themes/README.md

    ![](demos/footer-menu-demo.png)

 4. You can also set text widgets in #HCMS Footer #1 and #HCMS Footer #2 under Appearance  > Widgets in WordPress.
+5. Import all the ACF data into WordPress by going to WordPress Dashboard > Custom Fields > Tools > Import
+6. Make sure you have a home page and

 **Open the source code and start editing!**